jssteinberg/hackline.vim/README.md

 # hackline.vim

-A minimalistic and light statusline, though with important batteries included (some through optional plugin dependencies).
-For Vim and Neovim. *No, it's not Lua (with exceptions), but IMO easy to hack Vimscript.
+A light Neovim/Vim statusline.
+Light and simple code, though with important batteries included (some through optional plugin dependencies). *No, it's not coded in Lua (with exceptions), but IMO easy to hack Vimscript.
 Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).
 This is approx. version 0.9.2---it will probably not have breaking changes or break in general.*

 Plug-and-play with any simple way to install, e.g., using packer.nvim: `use{'jssteinberg/hackline.vim'}`.

+*hackline.vim colors depends on colorscheme.
+With [Iceberg](https://cocopon.github.io/iceberg.vim/):*

 ![normal](https://user-images.githubusercontent.com/729055/174136946-1f0cc857-a4cf-46b8-9781-8b8d336b776c.jpg)
 ![insert](https://user-images.githubusercontent.com/729055/174136970-bca8a857-9bc8-4a38-bf51-1484b626263b.jpg)
 ![visual](https://user-images.githubusercontent.com/729055/174136979-7599b2ca-67a8-462f-9436-2100ff27087a.jpg)
 ![narrow](https://user-images.githubusercontent.com/729055/174137072-07b9f0bd-6b95-41ca-b536-5dc6a8ade4a1.jpg)
 ![split](https://user-images.githubusercontent.com/729055/174137089-ed5f0fde-b41e-49ef-bd98-dd16f9ade287.jpg)

-*(Colors will depend on colorscheme.)*

 ## Features